King Charles wins hearts in Germany with ‘very well-received’ visit

 King Charles and Queen Consort conclude Germany visit with war remembrance, beer and Beatles

-King Charles has left a positive impression among Germans after his three-day visit to the country, his first trip abroad since ascending to the British throne following the death of his mother Queen Elizabeth II last September.
+King Charles has left a positive impression among Germans after his three-day visit to the country, his first trip abroad since the death of his mother Queen Elizabeth II last September.

-Observers in both London and Berlin said the visit sent a strong message to strengthen ties between the two countries amid frayed relations following Britain’s exit from the European Union.
+Observers in both London and Berlin said the visit sent a strong message to strengthen ties between the two countries following Britain’s exit from the European Union.

-In a first, German president Frank-Walter Steinmeier welcomed Charles and Queen Consort Camilla at the Brandenburg Gate with military honours on Wednesday.
+German president Frank-Walter Steinmeier welcomed Charles and Queen Consort Camilla at the Brandenburg Gate with military honours on Wednesday.

 On Thursday, Charles became the first monarch to address the German parliament, the Bundestag, where he stressed the long-standing close ties between both countries.